GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 established scripts and the habits of many GMT users.
 To alleviate this situation we have introduced a configuration that allows GMT to tolerate and process obsolete program syntax (to the extent possible).
-To activate you must make sure **GMT_COMPATIBILITY** is set to 4 in your gmt.conf file.
+To activate you must make sure :ref:`GMT_COMPATIBILITY <GMT_COMPATIBILITY>` is set to 4 in your gmt.conf file.
 When not running in compatibility mode any obsolete syntax will be considered as errors.
 We recommend that users with prior GMT 4 experience run GMT 5 in compatibility mode, heed the warnings about obsolete syntax, and correct their scripts or habits accordingly.
 When this transition has been